 Lo and behold, the following period saw some of the most productive results we’ve ever had.
 5 new clients agreed to work with us pretty quickly and our pipeline solidified since we didn’t come across as desperate.
 What changed?
 In reality, nothing!
 It was simply timing and making sure that the sales lead pipeline was strong to start with.
 You can’t convert prospects into customers if you have no prospects and you won’t convert every prospect.
-All we did was to follow up religiously when agreed and we didn’t give up.
+All we did was follow up religiously when agreed and we didn’t give up.
 Two of the new clients had been prospects for nearly 3 years!
 But the timing was finally right for them.

-- Decide on the methods you will use to develop new business that fit your company in terms of time and resource
+- Decide on the methods you will use to develop a new business that fit your company in terms of time and resource

 - Make sure those methods fit the target market you want to reach